aliyun/terraform-provider-alicloud/website/docs/r/vpc.html.markdown

 Provides a Vpc Vpc resource.
 A VPC instance creates a VPC.
 You can fully control your own VPC, such as selecting IP address ranges, configuring routing tables, and gateways.
 You can use Alibaba cloud resources such as cloud servers, apsaradb for RDS, and load balancer in your own VPC.

+-> **NOTE:** Available since v1.0.0.

 -> **NOTE:** This resource will auto build a router and a route table while it uses `alicloud_vpc` to build a vpc resource.

 -> **NOTE:** Currently, the IPv4 / IPv6 dual-stack VPC function is under public testing.
 Only the following regions support IPv4 / IPv6 dual-stack VPC: `cn-hangzhou`, `cn-shanghai`, `cn-shenzhen`, `cn-beijing`, `cn-huhehaote`, `cn-hongkong` and `ap-southeast-1`, and need to apply for public beta qualification.
-To use, please [submit an application](https://help.aliyun.com/document_detail/100334.html).
+To use, please [submit an application](https://www.alibabacloud.com/help/en/vpc/getting-started/create-a-vpc-with-an-ipv6-cidr-block).

 ## Module Support